 - Key information about your operations and your clients is not located in a single area.

-- You are using physical storage at your office instead of running on a cloud-based model.
+- You are using physical storage at your office instead of running on a cloud-based model, which can pose a significant security risk.

 - There is no easy, secure way for your employees to access essential company data from outside the office.